 What is “Sweat Equity”?

-Sweat equity is a term Habitat uses when talking about the participation of future owner/builders in the processes of house construction and homeownership.
+Sweat equity is a term Habitat uses when talking about the participation of future homeowners in the processes of house construction and homeownership.
 Sweat equity is about doing the physical work — the hard work — to bring an idea to life.
 That work becomes an investment in the project and defined as equity.
 It can be an investment as real as money or land.
 According to Investopedia, an online financial resource, sweat equity is specifically mentioned and tied to Habitat’s program:

 “Sweat equity is the ownership interest, or increase in value, that is created as a direct result of hard work by the owner(s).
 It is the preferred mode of building equity for cash-strapped entrepreneurs in their start-up ventures, since they may be unable to contribute much financial capital to their enterprise.”

-Sweat equity can take many forms for owner/builders working with Habitat.
+Sweat equity can take many forms for future homeowners working with Habitat.
 It can mean construction work on their home and on a home for another owner/builder, cleaning up the build site, assisting in administrative duties, planning and participating in events, volunteering at the ReStore and countless other ways of helping out.

-Owner/builders invest their time in the long-term success of their homeownership.
+Future homeowners invest their time in the long-term success of their homeownership.
 Throughout the process of purchasing their home, Habitat partner families undergo training that allows them to earn sweat equity as they learn about their mortgage, insurance, maintenance, safety and more.
-1st time Homeowner and Homebuyer classes are required for owner/builders to take and also count towards their sweat equity hours.
+1st time Homeowner and Homebuyer classes are required for future homeowners to take and also count towards their sweat equity hours.